3 Forces Of Agile Execution Methodology In Downturns

 Sales & Marketing:

 When COVID slapped the United States in the face, most of us had a gut feeling that our sales teams were going to have a hard time closing new business.
-However, the important to note is that these gut feelings need to be balanced with data.
+However, the important to note that these gut feelings need to be balanced with data.

 On a recent client call Steven Sumners, one of our Senior Tax and Accounting Managers, noted the fine line of both over-reacting and under-reacting to gut feelings.
 A potential overreacting gut feeling for many entrepreneurs may be layoffs and furloughs across the board.
 A potential underreaction could be avoiding the hard conversations and real talk with employees only to max out a line of credit to support un-productive teams.
 This could lead to a Financial & Operational downward spiral.